KayleePop/run-in-playwright/readme.md

 `async runInPlaywright(script, [playwrightBrowser])`

 `script` is a function to be run in the browser environment.
-It it passed using `closure.toString()`, so its scope is a browser script tag's (no scope is transfered from node). `require` and node builtins will work however, because the closure is browserified before being sent to the browser.
+It it passed using `script.toString()`, so its scope is a browser script tag's (no scope is transfered from node). `require` and node builtins will work however, because the script is browserified before being sent to the browser.
 Require will be relative to `CWD` (the directory that the script is run from like `$ node index.js`). `script` is awaited, so both sync and async functions will work.

 `playwrightBrowser` is a [playwright browser instance](https://github.com/microsoft/playwright/blob/master/docs/api.md#class-browser) to be used instead of creating a new headless chromium process.
 This allows control over the evironment the script is run on. `browser.newPage()` is called to run the script on, and that page will be closed once the script finishes execution, but a passed in browser instance will not be closed by `runInBrowser()`.